lchski/lucascherkewski.com/_newsletters/2020-03-08-131-finding-focus.md

 ---

 Last week, [Sean shared out the latest Ottawa Civic Tech project](https://twitter.com/sboots/status/1234212246076764161), a [dataset of federal government IT projects over $1 million](https://large-government-of-canada-it-projects.github.io/).
 My very small contribution to this effort was to find [the sessional paper from which this table draws its information](https://large-government-of-canada-it-projects.github.io/pdf/8555-421-2460.pdf) (and to transcribe a few pages).
+There’s a _lot_ of money spent on government IT—not all of it well.
+This doesn’t capture the full extent of that spending, but it gives a sense of the scale.

 I have a few thoughts about sessional papers and access to public-but-not-published information, but I’ll save those for when I have proper brainpower with which to express them.